Soumahoro Bangaly

-Soumahoro Bangaly (born July 18, 1991) is an Ivorian professional footballer plays for Al-Ansar as a center back.
+Soumahoro Bangaly (born July 18, 1991) is an Ivorian professional footballer plays as a center back.

 Professional career

 After a brief passport issue was resolved, Bangaly signed with Romanian Liga II club Râmnicu Vâlcea as a free agent in early 2012.
 He made his Liga II debut on April 25, 2012, playing the full 90 minutes of a 2–2 draw against Argeș Pitești.
 He made only one more appearance for Râmnicu Vâlcea before returning to his home country and joining ASEC Mimosas.
 He was selected as the league's player of the month in May 2015, and was subsequently nominated for the Player of the Year award at the "Ivorian Football Oscars" a few months afterwards.

 Bangaly left Ivory Coast once again in September 2015, when he was signed by South African Premier Division club Mamelodi Sundowns to compensate for the loss of Alje Schut, who returned to play in the Netherlands.
 He made his professional debut with the club on September 15, 2015, during a 2–1 loss to Golden Arrows.
 He was replaced at halftime by manager Pitso Mosimane after several mistakes, most notably failing to clear a ball which lead to the Golden Arrows' opening goal.
 It was also obvious he experienced communication issues, as he had hardly learned English.
 He only received nine minutes of playing time the rest of the calendar year, although reports showed he'd "been settling in and showing improvement in his performances and work rate" by December.
 By April 2016, he had fully integrated and was a regular member of the starting XI following several impressive performance in the CAF Champions League.